Review date: 11/02/2020

 Seven horn-loaded tweeters, six microphone array, one high-excursion woofer, and a partridge in a pear tree!
 This fancy smart speaker from Apple comes with six built in smart microphones.
 That's a lot of listening.
-Apple promises anything you say after "Hey Siri" is encrypted and sent anonymously to Apple's servers though, so you should be safe.
+Apple promises anything you say after "Hey Siri" is encrypted and associated to a random identifier to Apple's servers though, so you should be safe.
 Apple also claims this speaker has a big brain with spatial awareness and can learn all about the room you put it in to deliver the best sound.
 When you listen to those 11 drummers drumming they're gonna sound awesome.

 Can it snoop on me?